Sexmission: Plot

-Later, while resting in the living room, Max and Albert suddenly hear the familiar sound of an arriving elevator and hide.
-It is Her Excellency who emerges from the elevator (which is hidden within a closet) to feed her caged birds.
+In the living room, Her Excellency emerges from the elevator hidden within a closet to feed her caged birds.
 When she opens the wardrobe, she is attacked by Max who was hiding inside.
-During the ensuing fight, Her Excellency's breasts and hair are stripped, revealing that 'she' is a male in disguise, much to 'her' panic and Max's disgust and rage.
-Max also removes an electronic necklace, which was converting 'Her' Excellency's voice into one that sounds like a woman's.
-'Her' Excellency tells the men his life story - just after the war, when the League of Women took power, he was 4 years old; the few boys remaining were naturalized into girls, but he was hidden by his mother.
-Growing up in a female disguise, he joined the League and finally was elected 'Her Excellency'.
+Her Excellency's breasts and hair are stripped, revealing that 'she' is a male in disguise.
+'Her' Excellency tells the men that after the war, when the League of Women took power, the few boys remaining were naturalized into girls, but he was hidden by his mother.
+Growing up in a female disguise, he joined the League and was eventually elected 'Her Excellency'.
 He was too afraid of women to form a relationship with any and, by revealing himself, to try to restore the old order.
-The government has been exaggerating the radiation level in order to keep the inhabitants underground, making them easier to control; likewise, the inhabitants are medicated to remove sexual desire.
+The government has been exaggerating the radiation level to keep the inhabitants easier to control; likewise, the inhabitants are medicated to remove sexual desire.
 The three make a deal: Max and Albert will not compromise 'Her' Excellency's true identity, but they will stay in his home with Lamia and Emma.
 Later, Max and Albert, disguised as laboratory workers, add male gametes to flasks in the incubation centre.
-Flashing forward to several months later, a nurse, routinely wrapping newborns in blankets, is horrified to see a penis.
+Months later, a nurse, routinely wrapping newborns in blankets, is horrified to see a penis.